 Last clip... when should I do it?

-Some believe that the last clip should be done by the end of January to allow the Spring coat to grow through properly.
-Others believe that beyond January it interferes with their Summer coat coming through.
-I ask you…which is it?
+Some believe that the last clip should be done by the end of January to allow the spring coat to grow through properly.
+Others believe that beyond January it interferes with their summer coat coming through.
+I ask you…which is it?!

-Others simply feel that there is no such thing as a last date to clip.
+Some people simply feel that there is no such thing as a last date to clip.
 You can clip all year round with no problem!